Henelik/AdaptiveResolution/README.md

 # Adaptive Resolution
 An adaptive resolution fractal renderer in Python 3.6.

 The program iteratively renders a fractal by starting with a low-resolution quadtree, rendering the corners of each quad, and subdividing quads which have the highest brightness multiplied by size.

-The goal is to make this quadtree-based renderer run in a realtime application explicitly for exploring fractals and setting animation paths to be rendered later by a higher quality renderer.
-This will probably be done in pygame.
+Kivy allows this application to run interactively in realtime.

 A more traditional per-pixel fractal renderer is included for testing purposes, and will probably be used to render the high-resolution animations in the final application.